 - Will anyone else have access to the dressing room?
 Is it lockable?

 You will need a music release signed by the composer or an APRA (Australasian Performing Rights Association) license if your show contains music not written by you or members of your show.
 The NZ Copyright Act 1994 gives composers the right to control the public performance of their music and to receive remuneration; APRA royalties help keep musicians working so that everyone can enjoy the music - it is often the only way some musicians get paid.

 Some premises will already have an annual Live License with APRA.
-If your venue does not ordinarily play music and you will be using music for your show, you will need a Casual License with APRA.
+If your venue does not ordinarily play music and you will be using music for your show, you will need a Dramatic Context license (if your show has a storyline and character(s)/narrator(s) or a Music in Events license with APRA.
 Licensing information and forms are available from APRA.